potatodudedude/tp/docs/UserGuide.md

 Format: `deleteMod MODULE_CODE`

 * The module and all its associated tutorials will be deleted from every tutee's module-tutorial list.
-* After the deletion, if a tutee does not have belong to any module-tutorial group, they will be automatically deleted.
+* After the deletion, if a tutee does not belong to any module-tutorial group, they will be automatically deleted.
-* If nobody takes the module, deleteMod will return successful message without changing any information.

 Example:
 * `deleteMod CS2109S` deletes the module CS2109S in ConnectS.